 Many schools are increasingly adopting behavioral integration strategies to promote peaceful interactions and enhance teamwork among individuals or groups.
-These strategies are particularly beneficial in encouraging positive behavior in special needs students while also promoting healthy behavior in neuro-typical students.
+These strategies are particularly beneficial in encouraging positive behavior in special needs students.
+Therefore, schools that promote SEN Education have included this strategy into their coursework.
+This behavioral integration strategies indeed promote healthy behavior in neuro-typical students.
 By integrating these approaches, schools create a more inclusive and supportive environment for all students to thrive.

 What is Behavioral Integration?